rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-18-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 Title: Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python
+Description: In this project we show how to compute the Diffraction Integral with the Fast Fourier Transform (FFT) and Python
 date: 2020-10-18 18:50
 Author: Rafael de la Fuente
 Tags: Quantum Physics, Diffraction, Double Slit Experiment, FFT